permafrost-dev/alpinejs-ray/README.md

 ## Tracking Spruce Data Stores

-Spruce data store are automatically tracked if Spruce is installed.
+Spruce data store are automatically tracked if Spruce is installed and the `alpineRayConfig.interceptSpruce` setting is `true`.
 Consider the following:

 ```js
 window.Spruce.store('mydata', {